All Episodes

 Quick chat.

-Why do you think so many white people feel so encouraged to speak for blacks?
+Why do you think so many white people feel so emboldened to speak for blacks?

-Because here's the thing, they know that there aren't enough blacks people to effect change.
+Because here's the thing: they know that there aren't enough black people to affect change.

-That's why white people died to freed slaves, because they knew if there was a rise of every single black person, it wouldn't change.
+That's why white people died to freed slaves because they knew if there was an uprising of every single black person, it wouldn't change.

 It was a crisis of conscience, and we solved it with one of the bloodiest wars in modern history.